 All scholarships administered through the UT Arlington Scholarship Office are reserved for students pursuing their first baccalaureate degrees.

-Full-time enrollment (minimum of 12 UTA hours) each fall and spring semester and completion of a specified annual minimum number of UTA hours are required for the duration of the eligible scholarship period.
+Full-time enrollment (minimum of 12 UTA hours) each fall and spring semester and earn the specified annual minimum number of UTA hours are required for the duration of the eligible scholarship period.
 Enrollment in only 12 UTA hours each fall and spring may not meet the specified annual minimum.
 Concurrent enrollment at another institution does not apply to either minimum.

 Accelerated Online students and students opting to participate in the Coordinated Admission Program (CAP) are not eligible for UT Arlington’s general academic scholarships administered through the Scholarship Office.

-In cases of multiple eligibility, students will be awarded the scholarship with the highest value.
+In cases of multiple eligibility, students will be offered the scholarship with the highest value.

-All scholarship awards are subject to available funding; award values may vary due to level of funding or number of eligible applicants.
+All scholarship offers are subject to available funding; offer values may vary due to level of funding or number of eligible applicants.